hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Instead, the data is _normalized_ to have zero mean and unit variance to get at least some of the benefits of an identity Hessian.

 When considering multi-layer networks, the expectation would be that things get more complicated.
-However, it turns out that the benefits of normalising the input data for linear regression directly carry over to the individual layers of a multi-layer network ([Lecun et al., 1998](#lecun98efficient)).
+However, it turns out that the benefits of normalizing the input data for linear regression directly carry over to the individual layers of a multi-layer network ([Lecun et al., 1998](#lecun98efficient)).
-Therefore, simply normalising the inputs to a layer should also help to speed up the optimization of the weights in that layer.
+Therefore, simply normalizing the inputs to a layer should also help to speed up the optimization of the weights in that layer.
-Using these insights, [Schraudolph (1998)](#schraudolph98centering) showed empirically that centring the activations effectively speeds up learning.
+Using these insights, [Schraudolph (1998)](#schraudolph98centering) showed empirically that centering the activations effectively speeds up learning.

 Also initialization strategies commonly build on these principles (e.g., [Lecun et al., 1998](#lecun98efficient); [Glorot & Bengio, 2010](#glorot10understanding); [He et al., 2015](#he15delving)).
 Since the initial parameters of a layer are independent of the inputs, they can easily be tuned.
 When tuned correctly, it can be assured that the (pre)-activations of each layer are normalized throughout the network before the first update.
-However, as soon as the network is being updated, the distributions change and the normalising properties of the initialization get lost ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).
+However, as soon as the network is being updated, the distributions change and the normalizing properties of the initialization get lost ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).

 ### Batch Normalization